yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---space-based-architecture.markdown

 - The system can be scaled by simply increasing the number of space partitions and their corresponding processing unit instances.

-- When deployed onto the [Service Grid|Terminology - Runtime Components#Service Grid], self-healing and SLA capabilities are added.
+- When deployed onto the depanlinkService Gridtengahlink./terminology---runtime-components.html#Service Gridbelakanglink, self-healing and SLA capabilities are added.

-- Full monitoring and management during runtime are available through the [Management UI|Terminology - Runtime Components#Management UI].
+- Full monitoring and management during runtime are available through the depanlinkManagement UItengahlink./terminology---runtime-components.html#Management UIbelakanglink.

 {% align center %}